medooze/sframe/README.md

  Unlike the sframe draft, this library requires each participant to have a numeric `senderId` that will be used as `keyId` in the sframe  header.

- This allows to have the same encryption key across all the participants (instead of a per-participant key) while ensuring that the `IV` is used only once per key.
-Note that using a key per participant is strongly recommended.

  ## API

  Check [api.md](/api.md)